setzer22/malli-instrument/README.md

 ## Rationale

 Malli is awesome, but instrumentation doesn't seem to be implemented yet, so I scratched my own itch.
-There are similar libraries like [aave](https://github.com/teknql/aave) that offer similar features on top of malli.
-However, this is the only one AFAIK that uses the same instrumentation API as clojure.spec.alpha, where instrumentation occurs in a dedicated command, and with no special `defn` wrappers.
+There are libraries like [aave](https://github.com/teknql/aave) offering similar features on top of malli.
+However, to the best of my knowledge this is the only library that uses the same instrumentation API as clojure.spec.alpha, where instrumentation occurs in a dedicated command, and with no special `defn` wrappers.

 ## Tool maturity